GREEN BELT THREATENED:

 Assess the landscape sensitivity and capacity of all parcel options identified in Stage 1 for each type of development specified in Stage 1, including an assessment of the relative landscape sensitivity of different uses where applicable.

-A Final Report from the consultants is due 28th Feb 2019
+A Final Report from the consultants was due 28th Feb 2019 but we still await the results.

 Save Stourbridge Green Belt is an independent website run by residents of Stourbridge.